 By localizing early in the design stage, companies ensure that all these factors are accounted for.
 Designers can see how text behaves across different languages and adjust their layouts accordingly.
 This proactive approach reduces the risk of issues cropping up later in the development workflow, ensuring that the final product is truly global-ready.

-Why Start Localizing Product Copy at the Design Stage?
+Benefits of Localizing Copy at the Design Stage?

 Using a Figma localization tool has several major benefits:

-• Real-time context for translators.
 One of the key advantages is that translators see not just the text but also the context within the design.
-This results in fewer mistakes and more accurate translations, as translators understand the purpose of each string.
+This real-time, in-context view results in fewer mistakes and more accurate translations, as translators fully understand the purpose and placement of each string.
 Whether it’s a button label, dialog title, or menu item, your support or SMM team will hear from the users laughing over an inept translation.

-• Bidirectional text management.
 Not only can designers send new strings for translation, but developers can also add strings directly.
 Designers and copywriters can still make adjustments if necessary, ensuring flexibility throughout the process.
-However the shared access to a plugin for Figma localization eliminates the need for sending the strings back-and-forth.
+However, the shared access to a plugin for Figma localization eliminates the need for sending the strings back-and-forth.

-• Automated updates and synchronization.
 Synchronization between Crowdin and Figma is automated, meaning that as translations are completed, they can be pushed back into Figma for designers to review.
-This helps teams avoid manual imports and exports, streamlining the workflow even further.
-Mockup prototype localization you get contains separate frames with translations into target languages without overriding the files uploaded by a designer or developer.
-So, you can get back to the info you need and delete the unnecessary copies when you’re ready.
+This helps teams avoid manual imports and exports, streamlining the workflow even further and ensuring designers can review updated translations rapidly within the Figma context.
+The mockup prototype localization you get contains separate frames with translations into target languages without overriding the files uploaded by a designer or developer.
+Therefore, you can get back to the info you need and delete the unnecessary copies if needed.

 Use Cases for Crowdin and Figma Integration

-What Types of Companies and Products Does It Suit Best?
+What Companies and Products Does It Suit Best?

 Crowdin Figma translation plugin is a versatile tool that can benefit a wide range of companies and products.